-Pamela Johnson is the Chief Practice Officer for Orrick’s global Litigation Business Unit, which encompasses approximately 350 lawyers and generates over one-third of the firm’s annual revenue.
+Previously, Pamela was the Chief Practice Officer for Orrick’s global Litigation Business Unit, which encompasses approximately 450 lawyers and generates approximately one-third of the firm’s annual revenue.

-She advises on the strategic planning, operation and management of the business unit.
-Her responsibilities include oversight of the unit's financial performance, business planning and execution, and lawyer recruiting.
-Pamela oversees the managing attorney's office, which includes the firm-wide court and calendaring functions.
+She advised on the strategic planning, operation and management of the Business Unit.
+Her responsibilities included oversight of the unit's financial performance, business planning and execution, and lawyer recruiting.
+Pamela also oversaw the managing attorney's office, which includes the firm-wide court and calendaring functions.

-Larry Low is Orrick's Chief Legal Officer and is located in the San Francisco office.
-As the Chief Legal Officer, Larry is responsible for strategic planning and managing the firm's global legal affairs, including advising on and overseeing matters relating to governance, litigation, contracts, insurance, ethics and risk management.
+Larry Low is Orrick's Chief Legal Officer (emeritus) and is located in the San Francisco office.
+As the Chief Legal Officer (emeritus), Larry assists in the strategic planning and managing of the firm's global legal affairs, including advising on and overseeing matters relating to governance, litigation, contracts, insurance, ethics and risk management.

 In addition to his responsibilities to the firm, Larry represents public and private high growth technology companies, and venture capital funds.
 His clients are involved in a broad range of industries including, energy, semiconductors, Internet, software and consumer products.
 He has extensive experience in start-up enterprises, venture financings, public offerings, mergers and acquisitions, and advises companies and investors in cross border transactions involving Asia.